reza-nasirigerdeh/fl-torch/README.md

                     --clients 5 --classes-per-client 10 --balance-degree 0.75
 ```

-**Example3**: Train group normalized version of PreactResNet-18 with group size of 32 on CIFAR-100 with SGD optimizer, learning rate of 0.01, and batch size of 16 for 200 rounds.
+**Example3**: Employ FedAvg to train group normalized version of PreactResNet-18 with group size of 32 on CIFAR-100 with SGD optimizer, learning rate of 0.01, and batch size of 16 for 200 rounds.
 For preprocessing, apply random horizontal flipping and cropping with padding 4x4 to the images.
 Federated environment consists of 100 clients,
 with 10 labels per client (highly non-iid), balanced sample distribution, and client selection rate of 0.2 (cross-device).

 ```
-python3 simulate.py --dataset cifar100 --random-crop 32x32-4x4 \
+python3 simulate.py --approach fedavg --dataset cifar100 --random-crop 32x32-4x4 \
                     --random-hflip --model preact_resnet18_gn --group-size 32  \
                     --optimizer sgd --learning-rate 0.01 \
                     --batch-size 16 --rounds 200 \